 R v.
 MB (2016) – Sexual Assaults – Defendant accused of sexually assaulting builders whilst they were working on his property.
 Privately funded case.

 R v.
-DT (2016) – Sexual Activity with a person with a mental disorder by a care worker – Defendant accused of sexual assault his patient.
+DT (2016) – Sexual Activity with a person with a mental disorder by a care worker – Defendant accused of sexual assault by his patient.

 R v.
 SC and others (2015) –Sexual Assaults – Defendant together with 3 others accused of sexually assaulting a male.